 Beginning April 1, 2011, participant contributions were credited to a diversified investment account established for the participant, and we made premium contributions to the diversified investment accounts equal to 17.65% of the participant's contribution.
-A participant's diversified investment account balance is adjusted to mirror the investment experience, whether positive or negative, of the diversified investment accounts, but cannot purchase Company common stock or stock units in these accounts.
+A participant's diversified investment account balance is adjusted to mirror the investment experience, whether positive or negative, of the diversified investments selected by the participant.
+Participants may change investment elections in the diversified investment accounts, but cannot purchase Company common stock or stock units in these accounts.
 The diversified investment accounts consist of various mutual funds and retirement target funds and are a component of "Other current assets" and "Sundry" long-term assets in the accompanying balance sheet.
 Participant's diversified investment accounts are unfunded, unsecured obligations of the Company, and are presented as a component of "Other current liabilities" and "Other long-term liabilities" in the accompanying balance sheet and will be settled in cash.
 Both the asset and liabilities associated with this program are presented in Note Q and are adjusted to fair value at each reporting period.
 Company matching contributions are in the form of stock units.